Library entrance – Via del Porto 13, courtyard right

 Please note – The ICCROM Library does not lend materials.
 All materials may be consulted only the reading room.
 Library staff is available during opening hours to orient users.

-Please note – As per European copyright legislation, we cannot photocopy whole books, but only up to 10-15% of the work or one article from a journal issue.
+Please note – As per European copyright legislation, we cannot scan or photocopy whole books, but only up to 15% of library materials.

 Email reference service is available.
 We reply to all requests with a list of bibliographic references from the ICCROM Library catalogue and instructions for document delivery.
 In some cases we also include links to online materials Please send requests to library [at] iccrom [dot] org.